- Find a Course

 For full details on TAFE NSW fees and money matters please visit our Paying for Your Course page.

 A Unique Student Identifier is required prior to enrolment.
-To apply for your USI to to www.usi.gov.au.
-If you cannot remember your USI or if you have forgotten you have one, please visit the USI Website for assistance.
+To apply for your USI visit www.usi.gov.au.
+If you cannot remember your USI or if you have forgotten you have one, please visit the USI Website for assistance in retrieving your USI.

 For further assistance, contact the WSI Service Centre on 131 870 to enrol.